 We got the beet!
 The unassuming sugar beet makes a big difference when it comes to battling winter weather.

-MoDOT uses beet juice, when mixed with salt brine, help the salt brine work at lower temperatures to treat icy or snow packed surfaces.
+When mixed with salt brine, beet juice helps the salt brine work at lower temperatures to treat icy or snow packed surfaces.

 Did you know?: